Care at NUH

 Why do patients need surgery?

-Most hernias need to be repaired surgically to treat symptoms and prevent complications (e.g. strangulation of intestine).
-Truss or abdominal binder serve as temporary measures while awaiting surgery.
+Most hernias need to be repaired surgically to treat symptoms and prevent complications (e.g., strangulation of intestine).
+Truss or abdomindal binder are just temporary measures while awaiting surgery.

 What happens if patients do not undergo surgery?

 The only treatment for hernia is surgery to repair the defect in the muscle.
-Avoiding surgery may result in the hernia enlarging, possibly leading to intestine or fat protrusion and subsequent entrapment, potentially causing blockages or strangulation of the intestine.
-Symptoms might include sudden abdominal pain, distention, persistent vomiting, and constipation.
+By not undergoing surgery, the hernia may increase in size and a portion of the intestine or fat inside the abdomen may pass through the defect and get trapped.
+This may lead to blockage or strangulation of the intestine.
+Patients may also get a sudden onset of abdominal pain, distention of abdomen, persistent vomiting and constipation.

 What is the type of anaesthesia used?